csc530/NASA-APOD/README.md

       calling for multiple APODs that have not yet been returned to listview the 2 daemon threads will be left.
 One querying NASA's API and the other updating the no longer active progress/loading bar.
-- Many of the explanations for the APODs vary in length, but are all very long, so please resize the window (stage) accordginly to view it all.
+- Many of the explanations for the APODs vary in length, but are all very long, so please resize the window (stage) accordingly to view it all.
 There was no elegant way to get it to all fit but did my best show the most text for most of the APODs.
+- If Maven dependencies don't load please try opening theMaven panel (`shift + shift` type "`maven"`) and click the refresh button
+- If no explanation or note appears for an APOD it's because there is none and just a graphic, this common of queries of old APODs, before 2002

 ### API INFORMATION